Offensive Certifications Part 1

 Introduction

 In the past 6 months, I have been working on and achieved 3 certifications related to offensive security.
 The 3 certifications are Certified Penetration Testing Specialist (CPTS), Certified Bug Bounty Hunter (CBBH), and Certified Red Team Operator (CRTO) from HackTheBox and Zero-Point Security.
-This blog post will be detailing my experiences through these certifications and as a comparison.
+This blog post will be detailing my experiences through these certifications and as a comparison between the certifications.

 CPTS

 The Certified Penetration Testing Specialist (CPTS) certification was the first certification I achieved.
-The certification was a great introduction to pentesting web and network applications.
+The certification was a great introduction to pentesting Web Applications, Networks, Active Directory, and privilege escalation.

-For the exam itself, CPTS spanned 10 days long, where the participant needed to exploit several machines to obtain flags, and write a commercial-grade report alongside to prove they have truly understood what it takes to become a pentester.
+For the exam itself, CPTS spans 10 days long, where the participant needed to exploit several machines in multiple networks to obtain flags, and write a commercial-grade report alongside to prove they have truly understood what it takes to become a pentester.
+When I took the exam, the passing grade for the exam was 12/14 flags, but make sure to check the current information from HackTheBox when you are taking the exam.